csstudent41/hugo-site/content/contact.md

 - 📧 csstudent41@gmail.com
 - 📞 +91 7498130570

-I don't use Snap, Facebook or any other social media.
+I don't use Facebook, Snap or any other social media platform.
-I do have an Instagram id [@v.o.i.d_a.c.c.o.u.n.t](https://www.instagram.com/v.o.i.d_a.c.c.o.u.n.t/).
-I didn't create it because I was interested in using one, but because everyone else has one (for some reason) and they all expect me to have one too.
+I do have an Instagram account [@v.o.i.d_a.c.c.o.u.n.t](https://www.instagram.com/v.o.i.d_a.c.c.o.u.n.t/), not because I was interested in using it, but because everyone has it (for some reason) and they all expect me to have it too.

-Of course, I use Whatsapp or else, how will I study for my exams?
+Of course, I do use WhatsApp or else how will I prepare for my exams?